Krissal1234/zob2osh_tracker/README.md

 - Sleeps between fixes to conserve power

 ### Python HTTPS Server
-- Authenticated POST endpoint for GNSS data
+- Authenticated POST endpoint for GNSS data from ESP32
 - Stores data in SQLite database
-- `/api/latest` serves latest fix to frontend
+- API serves latest coordinates to frontend

 ### Web Frontend
-- Built with JavaScript and Leaflet.js
+- Built with Angular
 - Fetches latest GNSS record from the server
 - Displays current location on an interactive map

----

-## 🧪 Setup

-### 1. Flash ESP32 Firmware
-Use `idf.py flash` to upload code.

-### 2. Prepare SD Card
-Create a `config.txt` file in the root: